 We were provided thirty pages of poems and readings in my funeral celebrant training.
 The deathling in me sat down with my highlighter, ready to add some new gems to my repertoire.
 I have lots of go-to quotes and poems as-is, and was eager for more.
 To my surprise, I made it through about twenty pages before I even took the cap off of my highlighter, having finally found a reading worth (in my opinion) saving.
-Then, only one more after that.
-In checking-in with myself as to why I was so off-put by so many of the readings, what rang through was that it was because there was an undercurrent of “shed not a tear,” “I am not gone,” and “life goes on,” among many of the pieces.
-I will admit that after many pages of content that didn’t resonate, I was (at some point) reading through a lens of bias and criticism.
+I only found one other after that.

-I have since gone back and read many of the works again, and some aren’t as bad as I originally felt like they were.
-That being said, I put myself in the position of the folks sitting at a funeral, being presented sentiments of “don’t cry” and “move on.”
-Personally, they grit on me.
-I know that not every piece shared in a time of grief is going to be everyone’s cup of tea.
-While I understand that a lot of people don’t want folks sitting around in black and crying at their funeral, and while I fully support celebrations of life, and requests of “have a party when I’m gone,” my concern is that it’s as if we are saying “grief doesn’t have a place at this table.”
+These sentiments grate on me.
+I know that not everything that gets shared during times of loss will be everyone’s cup of tea.
+I understand that a lot of people don’t want folks sitting around in black and crying at their funeral.
+While I fully support “celebrations” of life, and requests of “have a party when I’m gone,” my concern is that it’s as if we are saying, “grief doesn’t have a place at this table.”
+It’s both/and for me.

-Saying that we shouldn’t be sad when someone we love dies, is a disservice at best, and grief-stifling at worst.
-As a Celebrant, I welcome fun-loving memories, humor, and humility being woven through my services.
-I want people at said services to feel open to a good ugly-cry, while laughing through the snot and tears.
+Saying that we shouldn’t be sad when someone dies, is a disservice at best, and grief-stifling at worst.
+As a celebrant, I welcome fun-loving memories, humor, and humility.
+I love to weave that throughout my services.
+I want people to feel open to a good ugly-cry, while laughing through the snot and tears.
 It’s about finding the balance.
-It’s a delicate dance.
-Saying “I don’t want you to cry for me” devalues the love that your people had for you, and the holes left in their hearts in your absence.
-I strive to hold space for both the tears, and the laughter.
-The joy and the pain.
+That is my art and craft.

 Funeral Blues by W.H Auden